 Interstate 555 Arkansas

-Interstate 555 overlays U.S. 63 along a freeway stretching northwest from I-55 at Turrell to Arkansas 91 on the west side of Jonesboro.
+Interstate 555 replaced U.S. 63 along a freeway stretching northwest from I-55 at Turrell to AR 91 on the west side of Jonesboro.
 A mostly rural route, I-555 serves the small cities of Gilmore, Tyronza, Marked Tree and Bay as it joins the Memphis area with Trumann and Jonesboro.

 Sign fabrication was underway for I-555 by December 2015 while the Arkansas Highway and Transportation Department (AHTD), predecessor to the Arkansas Department of Transportation (ArDOT) awaited approved from the Federal Highway Administration (FHWA) for the Interstate highway.
 Installation on the new assemblies was expected to take up to four weeks.4 The designation became official at a dedication ceremony held at St. Bernards Auditorium in Jonesboro on March 11, 2016.5

-ArDOT applied for a 4.81-mile extension of I-555 from U.S. 49 and Highway 18 (Southwest Drive) north to Highway 91 in Spring 2016.
-The American Association of State Highway and Transportation Officials (AASHTO) Special Committee on U.S. Route Numbering approved the extension over the remainder of the U.S. 63 freeway through Jonesboro on May 24, 2016.6
+ArDOT applied for a 4.81 mile long extension of I-555 from U.S. 49 and Highway 18 (Southwest Drive) north to Highway 91 in Spring 2016.
+The American Association of State Highway and Transportation Officials (AASHTO) Special Committee on U.S. Route Numbering approved the extension over the remainder of the freeway along U.S. 63 through Jonesboro on May 24, 2016.6 With approval by the FHWA, ArDOT announced that I-555 was official from U.S. 49/63 (Southwest Drive) to AR 91 (Dan Avenue) on November 23, 2021.7

 U.S. 63 was established as High Priority Corridor 39 in 1998.1 Until 1999, U.S. 63 ended at Turrell and Interstate 55.
 A southward extension lengthened the route to I-40 at West Memphis, Hazen and I-20 at Ruston, Louisiana.

 As of December 2003, 26 miles of Future I-555 between Jonesboro and Payneway were built to Interstate standards with 18 miles remaining.
-Ground breaking for a new overpass at Arkansas 149 in Poinsett County followed as part of a $100 million federally funded project to continue Interstate upgrades along U.S. 63.
-Interchanges were constructed in 2004 at Arkansas 118 and Arkansas 135 near the city of Tyronza.
+Ground breaking for a new overpass at AR 149 in Poinsett County followed as part of a $100 million federally funded project to continue Interstate upgrades along U.S. 63.
+Interchanges were constructed in 2004 at AR 118 and AR 135 near the city of Tyronza.
 Succeeding work upgraded the exchange between I-55 and U.S. 63 to a freeway-to-freeway connection.1

 Interstate 555 remained unsigned due to a portion of U.S. 63 at Sunken Lands.
 This section was not fully controlled access, with farm equipment from adjacent private land using the roadway.
 Upgrading these two stretches of U.S. 63 to Interstate standards, and building companion frontage roads at Marked Tree and just to the west, was estimated to cost $50 million.2 This resulted in the farm vehicle exemption language included by Rep. Rick Crawford, R-Jonesboro and Sen. John Boozman, R-Ark in the Fixing America’s Surface Transportation (FAST) federal highway authorization bill of December 2015.3